 Seasonal weather conditions can be extreme, including flooding in warmer weather and snowstorms in the colder months.
 This can affect travel arrangements, including the cancellation of airline, bus and train services.
 The local emergency services in affected areas will provide up-to-date information and advice to travellers.

-When you are in the United Kingdom be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but we cannot get you out of trouble or out of jail.
+You are subject to the local laws of the UK.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+But we can't get you out of trouble or out of jail.
+Research laws before travelling, especially for an extended stay.

 Australian authorities are committed to combating sexual exploitation of children by Australians overseas.
 Australians may be prosecuted at home under Australian child sex tourism and child pornography laws.
 These laws provide severe penalties of up to 25 years imprisonment for Australians who engage in child sexual exploitation while outside of Australia.

-The standard of health facilities in the United Kingdom is comparable with that in Australia.
+The standard of health facilities in the UK is comparable to that in Australia.

 Where to get help